ChinazoOnwukaike/Eastream/README.md

 * Python for populated titles

 ## Setting Up The App
-Here are the dependencies needed for this app.
+Here are the dependencies needed for this app:

 <details>
 <summary>Dependenices: Project Level</summary>

-Add these dependencies to the project level gradle
+Add these dependencies to the project level gradle:

 ```
 repositories {